HVAC life expectancy

 as a rule try not to pay too much attention to the seer number. the manufacturer and testing agencies check this under ideal conditions and proper installation, not the real world. a quality brand of a/c unit won't fail as often as bargain machines and one failure will probably wipe out any energy savings you may realize with that super high seer number. this isn't the party line but to be very honest, i pay seer little attention.

 Good points by deerwhistle.
 However, "life of a unit" is a loaded question.
 You can help yourself by simply keeping them clean....regular filter changes, coil and evap. pans cleanings.
 Count on at least ten years for light commercial units, if you do that bare minimum.
 Bad techs are usually dishonest techs.
 A dishonest tech is going to screw you, no matter what level of training he or she has.
 For service, go with a local reputable company you can trust.
 Take advantage of social media and ask other area facility managers, who they recommend.
 Word of mouth is gold.
-Get connected."Excellence is the gradual result of always striving to do better"
+Get connected.

 I maintain many splits installed in the 70s.
 Checked weekly by "feel and listen" inspections.
 50% still working fine.
 Only reason to replace is rusted drain pan. and probably because these were not trapped correctly.